 The Clinical Nutrition degree will be mapped against the core competencies of the Association for Nutrition.
 You will be taught in our new Health Sciences building, which features specialist laboratories dedicated to nutrition, comprising purpose-built food and nutrition laboratories that fit into areas of clinical nutrition, nutritional biochemistry and food science.

 Teaching is structured into lectures, where all students are taught together; seminars of smaller groups of around 15-20 students; and tutorials which typically have no more than 10 students.
 You also have the opportunity to have a weekly one-to-one meeting with your tutor.

 If you study Nutrition as a Single Honours degree, in your first year of study there are approx. 12 teaching hours each week, which reduces to approx. 10 hours in your second and third years.
-If you study Nutrition as a Combined Honours degree, there are approx. 6 teaching hours each week in your first year, which reduces to approx. 5 hours in your second and third years.

 On top of teaching hours, you are also expected to spend approximately 18 hours studying independently each week, as well as group study to prepare for any group assessments you may have.